Xuechunzi Bai

 Publications

-Explicitly unbiased large language models still form biased associations.
+Explicitly unbiased large language models still form biased associations

 Xuechunzi Bai, Angelina Wang, Ilia Sucholutsky, Tom Griffiths